 The rest is pure action, momentum, and stunt-filled glory guided by filmmaker Chad Stahelski and screenwriter Derek Kolstad.
 It opens with a coda to the first film, tracking down his stolen car to bring closure to his mission of vengeance, and springboards to his Italian mission, where the Rome Continental offers such personal services as a weapons sommelier and a tailor who cuts a very smart bulletproof suit.
 The action set pieces are bigger and more elaborate than the first film and the expanded world presents some marvelous new nemeses: Common as the official bodyguard of his target, Ruby Rose a real find as D’Antonio’s right-hand woman, a mute killer with an icy focus, and Laurence Fishburne as the beggar king of New York’s street criminals, an intelligence network of petty crooks and homeless panhandlers that comes right out “The Hunchback of Notre Dame” (give these guys credit, they borrow from the best).

 Powering it all is Reeves as Wick, a hitman who wants nothing more than to leave the life behind yet seems born to it, so at home on the hunt and under fire that it seems to give him purpose.
 He has the grace of a dancer in the most violent situations and even as he dodges civilians on an escalator out of the subway, he never even jostles them as he dances down the steps.
 He is never so much alive as when he is dealing in death, yet he will only go after those who have willingly entered his world.
 No spoilers, but by the end of John Wick Chapter 2, we are all but promised a third chapter that will open up that world even more.
 I can’t wait.

 On Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.

-Also on DVD, Blu-ray, and 4K UltraHD editions, all with commentary by director Chad Stahelski and actor Keanu Reeves and the featurettes “RetroWick: Exploring the Unexpected Success of John Wick” and “As Above, So Below: The Underworld of John Wick.”
+DVD, Blu-ray, and 4K UltraHD editions all feature commentary by director Chad Stahelski and actor Keanu Reeves and the featurettes “RetroWick: Exploring the Unexpected Success of John Wick” and “As Above, So Below: The Underworld of John Wick.”